sindrets/diffview.nvim/README.md

 `toggle_stage_entry` and `restore_entry` work just fine from the view.
 When invoked from the view, these will target the file currently open in the view rather than the file under the cursor in the file panel.

+## File History

+The file history view allows you to list all the commits that changed a given file or directory, and view the changes made in a diff split.

 ## Usage